Back to the blog

 Adolf Anderssen vs. Lionel Kieseritzky, London 1851 — famously known as “The Immortal Game.”

-While several modern games challenge it in depth and accuracy, no other encounter better captures the spirit, drama, and pure brilliance of gambit chess.
-In this article, we will deeply explore this iconic game, analyze its breathtaking sacrifices, and reflect on why it may forever hold the crown as the best gambit game ever played.
+Although there are a handful of contemporary novelties to contest its depth and accuracy, no other encounter captures the spirit, drama or pure genius of gambit play.
+In this article we will take a closer look at this iconic game, dissect the beautiful sacrifices, and discuss why it probably never be displaced as the best gambit game ever played.

 The Best Gambit Game Ever Played?